Elevating Rooftop Solar Safety: a Call for Enhanced Fire Standards in the UK

 Industry Perspectives on Safety and Innovation

 Industry leaders, including Solar Energy UK and the National Federation of Roofing Contractors, advocate for a flexible interpretation of safety guidelines, arguing that they should not be viewed as rigid rules.
-Instead, they encourage a focus on whole-system performance and real-world testing data.
+Instead, they encourage a focus on whole-system performance and real-world evaluation data.
 This flexible approach supports the use of biosolar roofs that integrate PV technology with green roofing, promoting biodiversity and enhancing cooling benefits while maintaining safety standards.

 The Future of Rooftop Solar and Fire Safety Regulation